Point Lookout State Park: War of 1812

 Royal Marines were stationed at Point Lookout during the British occupation in 1814 of the Chesapeake Campaign in the War of 1812.

 British Colonial Marines of the Corps of Colonial Marines were stationed at Point Lookout during the British occupation in 1814 of the Chesapeake Campaign in the War of 1812.

 Origin of area name, "Point Lookout"

-The area got its name from its role as a lookout post, used to watch British ship movements during the War of 1812.
+Originally named St. Michael's Point in 1634, the name Point Lookout was adopted as early as Emanuel Bowen's "New and Accurate Map of Virginia & Maryland", published in 1747, though it may have been renamed earlier.
+Point Lookout served as a lookout post in both the American Revolution and the War of 1812, during which it was used to monitor British ship movements.

 During the War of 1812 the Chesapeake Bay was a major route for British War ships, who established a naval and military base at near-by Tangier Island in Virginia for the Royal Navy under Rear Admiral George Cockburn with Fort Albion there, which constantly raided Chesapeake Bay waterfront towns, villages and farms and scattered community residents, and also eventually attacked and burned Washington, D.C., and unsuccessfully attacked the City of Baltimore during 1813 and 1814.